SQL Data Comparison - User Manual

 The screen by default displays only rows that have differences or that exist only on one of the sides.
 You can switch on and off portions of the data shown by clicking the filter icons above the results grid.

-Columns coming from source and target sides of the comparison are prefixed with S_ and T_ respectively.
+Columns coming from the source and target sides of the comparison are prefixed with S_ and T_ respectively.
 This allows you to navigate through the data easily.